stefaceriani/chromashift/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐞 Bug Report
-about: 📢 Report a bug
+about: Report a bug
-title: "🐛 [BUG] "
-labels: bug
+labels: 🐛 bug
 ---

 ## 📜 Description